NOT and C-NOT quantum gates

 target = !target;

 which meaning is very simple: evaluate the control condition, if it is true, reverse the boolean value of target, otherwise leave target unchanged.
-This code snippet is translated into x86_64 assembly as follows:

 je .L2